gbelletti/gbelletti/README.md

-Hi, i’m @cherryuta.
-ESP/ENG.
-I’m interested in cybersecurity.
-I’m currently learning C++ and Python.
-I already learned Java and Smalltalk, using Pharo.
-Good at UML.
+i’m @gbelletti.
+ESP/ENG. junior tester. i’m interested in cybersecurity. don't like scrum but here we are. currently learning Python and Scheme. already learned Java, Smalltalk (Pharo), Prolog, C/C++